 1.23.
 RESIDENTIAL HVAC FAILURE - Multiple HVAC systems with multiple cooling coil failures due to evaporator coils freezing at several at of these systems at a large residence in The Woodlands, TX 77382.
 Forensic Analysis only February 2013.

 1.26.
-OTHER MATTERS IN PROGRESS - There are approximately ten other cases that are in progress at this time where the services of Gerald Spencer are not final.
+OTHER MATTERS IN PROGRESS - There are approximately twenty other cases that are in progress at this time where the services of Gerald Spencer are not final.

 2. DESCRIPTION OF EXPERT WITNESS SERVICES PROVIDED BY GERALD SPENCER, P.E.: With more than 50 years as the engineer of record responsible for the design and construction of more than 1300 mechanical, HVAC, electrical and plumbing construction projects, Gerald Spencer, P.E. has been providing expert witness services in support of litigation matters since 2001.

-2.3.
-Gerald Spencer has provided reports and testimony that discredited existing Expert Witness Reports that were prepared by opposing professional engineer expert witnesses.
+Gerald Spencer has provided reports and testimony that discredited the existing Expert Witness Reports that were prepared by opposing professional engineer expert witnesses.

 2.1.
-ENGINEERING MALPRACTICE: Gerald Spencer, P.E prepared one expert opinion report that defined engineering malpractice performed by a Texas Licensed Professional Engineer who is the Engineer of Record (EOR) responsible for the design and construction of an HVAC system for an indoor firing range that did not control the relative humidity, provide the required air velocity for OSHA compliance at the firing line to protect the customers.
+ENGINEERING MALPRACTICE: Gerald Spencer, P.E prepared one expert opinion report that defined engineering malpractice performed by a Texas Licensed Professional Engineer who is the Engineer of Record (EOR) responsible for the design and construction of an HVAC system for an indoor firing range that did not control the relative humidity in the occupied space and also did not provide the required air velocity for OSHA compliance at the firing line to protect the customers.

 This existing HVAC system was configured to consume excessive amounts off electricity and required differential pressures in the duct work so high that this pressure differential caused structural failure of some parts of the ductwork.